pygame-community/pygame-geometry/docs/geometry.rst

     colliderect: Checks if the line collides with the given rectangle.

+    collidepolygon: Checks if the line collides with the given polygon.

     collideswith: Checks if the line collides with the given object.

 Additionally to these, the line shape can also be used as a collider for the ``geometry.raycast`` function.